fugue/regula/README.md

 ### Rule examples

-Whereas the rules included in the Regula rules [library](#rule-library) are generally applicable, we've built rule [examples](https://github.com/fugue/regula/tree/master/examples) that look at tags, region restrictions, and EC2 instance usage that should be modified to fit user/organization policies.
+Whereas the rules included in the Regula rules are generally applicable, we've built rule [examples](https://github.com/fugue/regula/tree/master/examples) that look at tags, region restrictions, and EC2 instance usage that should be modified to fit user/organization policies.

 | Provider | Service | Rule Name             | Rule Description                                                                                |
 |----------|---------|-----------------------|-------------------------------------------------------------------------------------------------|